PunyaGowdagd66/learing-session/README.md

 # learing-session
 The is my first repository
-Author by - punya gowda
+Author by - punya gowda (dinesh GM)